spadrona/airport_ground_handling_dataset/README.md

 idStand: Identifier for the stand where idOperation is perfomed

 Traveling time instance:
-Deterministic time in minutes, required to move between two stands, with the first stand corresponding to the depot
+Deterministic time in minutes required to move between two stands.
+264 stands where the first stand corresponds to the depot

 Time variability definition:
 sibt: sibt + gamma(shape = 4.8, scale = 1.4, thresh = −5)